winwiz1/crisp-react/README.md

 ## Usage
 The Usage Scenarios below are grouped depending on whether  the client or the backend subproject is used.
+>Tip: This section can be skipped at first reading.
+In which case go to the [next](#containerisation) section.

-The expression "backend data" that is "required" in some scenarios below and "not needed" in others refers to the data supplied via future backend API endpoint - see [What's Next](#whats-next).
+The expression "backend data" that is "required" in some scenarios below and "not needed" in others refers to the data supplied via future backend API endpoint.
 In other words this data is some 'extra' that Express will provide but webpack-dev-server won't.
 For example, data retrieved from a cloud service which the client cannot touch directly.

 > Tip: The commands executed in VS Code Terminal can also be executed from a command or shell prompt in the relevant directory and vice versa.